pviswanathan/ChromeAutoTextExpander/README.md

 ## Version History
 v1.7.1
- - Removing jQuery to reduce js dependencies and speed things up
+ - Removing lots of jQuery dependencies to keep things lean and speed things up
  - Added checks into expander code to prevent expansion and warn user to refresh browser if shortcut database version is different
  - Added shortcut recovery in case of shortcuts disappearing for some reason
  - Adding localization for dates based off your browser locale (+160kb for locales)
+ - Rewrote logic for inserting into editable iframes and divs, much more accurate and reliable

 v1.7.0
  - Revamped options page!